 A powerful handicap

 Fegerl ended up winning a match that he could not control at all in the first sets.
-Matsumoto’s backhand, which in theory was going to be a big handicap comparated to Fegerl’s, became a surprisingly winning shot that allowed him to score 2 sets in a row.
+Matsumoto’s backhand, which in theory was going to be a big handicap compared to Fegerl’s, became a surprisingly winning shot that allowed him to score two sets in a row.

-However, Fegerl exploited his well-known inverted serve to comeback in the third set and found a weakspot in Matsumoto, the center of the table, that the Brazilian could not avoid.
+However, Fegerl exploited his well-known inverted serve to comeback in the third set and found a weak spot in Matsumoto, the centre of the table, that the Brazilian could not avoid.

 Overcoming the adversity

-It usually happens that some matches develop in a way that do not allow us to play comfortably.
-The too-many-times said “I don’t have a good day today” is often caused by a wise strategy on the opponent side.
+It happens often that some matches develop in a way that do not allow us to play comfortably.
+The often-said “I’m not having a good day today” is usually as a result of a wise strategy on the opponent’s side.
 We can learn many things from this match regarding this:

-- If something did not work well the first or the second time, try it once more.
-Specially, if it is usually one of your best skills.
+- If something didn’t work well the first or the second time, try it once more.
+Especially, if it is usually one of your best skills.

-- Think how you won your points and try to exploit your opponent deficiencies.
+- Think about how you won your points and try to exploit your opponent’s weaknesses.
 He will likely make more mistakes.

 - Never think that coming back from a 2-0 or 3-0 set score is impossible.
 Each set starts 0-0 and usually a couple of points make the difference between winning or losing.